 With its Privileged Identity Management Suite v5.0, Cyber-Ark becomes the only vendor to offer a full lifecycle solution to secure, manage, log and monitor all privileged accounts - including the sensitive application identities embedded within applications and scripts, and administrative passwords found in routers, servers, databases and workstations.
 The Suite features a single, central infrastructure and provides administrators with greater fine-grained access control and advanced web-based reporting capabilities to address important audit and compliance questions.
 With new session recording capabilities and multiple password inventory reports, administrators can better answer not only "who" accessed sensitive information, but also "what" was done with that information once it was accessed.

-Possibly the use of independent software programs such as, KeePass password safe , which provide randomly generated passwords for individuals which are stored encrypted and have only one master password, could provide peace of mid for individuals faced with providing numerous passwords on through out their daily work and play, without using easily guessed ones.
+Possibly the use of independent software programs such as, KeePass password safe , which provide randomly generated passwords for individuals which are stored encrypted and have only one master password, could provide peace of mind for individuals faced with providing numerous passwords on throughout their daily work and play, without using easily guessed ones.
 The random generation would prevent their information being hacked.
 This would only work on individuals with an allocated PC not a common workstation.

 As hand held devices become more ubiquitous, and their utilization of wireless networks allows their point of care use, securing a wireless network is paramount.
 Wireless networks are wide open to hackers unless several steps are taken to secure them.